Balboa Park station: Station layout and services

 A Muni Metro rail yard, the Curtis E. Green Light Rail Center, takes up the rest of the block.
 The east half is occupied by a maintenance building and the west half by open storage tracks, with an administrative building at the south end.
 Muni J Church and K Ingleside trains loop around the outer edge of the yard.
 Trains enter from Ocean Avenue and drop off passengers at a high-level platform (which is connected to the BART fare mezzanine and the path top San Jose Avenue with a ramp) on the west side of the yard.
 They lay over on a pair of tracks on the south side of the yard, then pick up passengers at a high-level platform on the east side of the yard adjacent to San Jose Avenue.
 J Church trains exit the yard there onto tracks on San Jose Avenue (with a separate stop at Ocean Avenue), while K Ingleside trains continue around the loop and exit where they entered.

 A second Muni rail yard, the Cameron Beach Yard, is located south of Geneva Avenue and east of San Jose Avenue.
 It includes a maintenance building, a storage shelter for historic streetcars, open storage tracks, and a currently-abandoned office building and powerhouse.
 M Ocean View trains loop around Cameron Beach Yard; the last stop for outbound trains is at San Jose and Niagara, one block to the south of Geneva Avenue.
 The stop does not have a platform; if a passenger needs an accessible platform to alight, the train will proceed across Geneva Avenue to a mini-high platform located at Seneca Avenue.
 Inbound trains pick up passengers at San Jose and Geneva, which has a concrete platform with a wayside lift for accessibility, after proceeding around the yard loop.
-An unused set of storage tracks – the Upper Yard – located on the west side of San Jose Avenue is being turned into an affordable housing complex and an expanded plaza.
+A housing development is located on the west side of San Jose Avenue on a parcel that formerly housed storage tracks called the Upper Yard.